npm/rfcs/accepted/0000-sbom-command.md

 ```

 Similarly, there are named properties defined for identifying things like "bundled", "private", and "extraneous" dependencies.
 Dependencies will be annotated with this properties as appropriate.

+The CycloneDX specification also provides [fields](https://cyclonedx.org/docs/1.4/json/#components) for capturing other package metadata like author, license, website, etc. Not all packages provide this information, but these fields will be populated when the information is available.

 #### SPDX